Date Published: 08 January 2021

-Rutland County Council is encouraging people to seek support if they find themselves struggling because of the national COVID-19 lockdown.
+Rutland County Council is urging people to seek support if they find themselves struggling because of the national coronavirus lockdown.

 People who are clinically extremely vulnerable can use this service to:

 - Ask for someone to contact you about any local support that’s available

 - Update your details - for example, your address

 You can register yourself, or on behalf of someone else who is vulnerable.